 Devi: Oh thank god!
 Come on!
 Keep talking Eddie!!
 Stay with me!
 STAY WITH ME!!

 Eddie: Can I touch your butt?

 - Crowning Moment of Heartwarming: Devi and Tenna's friendship moment at the end.
 Given how much shit the latter's been putting up with since the former started having issues (Hell, in this comic alone), it's really amazing that Tenna's stuck by Devi like she has.
 Especially since the creator is Vasquez.

-- Hilarious in Hindsight: Vasquez, having written a thinly-veiled metaphor for the pains of working in the corporate-driven animation industry and how much easier things were when he was working for himself, proceeded to write a handful more comics before going on to design characters for a Disney show, write episodes of Bravest Warriors, and team up with Titmouse to adapt Squee and Johnny the Homicidal Maniac.
+- Hilarious in Hindsight: Vasquez, having written a thinly-veiled metaphor for the pains of working in the corporate-driven animation industry and how much easier things were when he was working for himself, proceeded to write a handful more comics before going on to design characters for a Disney show before going on to make a pilot for one himself, write episodes of Bravest Warriors, and team up with Titmouse to adapt Squee! and Johnny the Homicidal Maniac.
 He's also open to the idea of bringing Zim back.

 - Jerkass Woobie: Yes, Devi is being mentally assaulted by a parasite her murderer once-date accidentally gave her.
 Yes, she is under a lot of stress.
-Yes, she is often an utter bitch to her best friend, laughs with her at the idea of some random dude setting himself on fire, throws a little girl and stomps a cat to death, spends the last page watching a plane crash (that she knew was going to happen) in the middle of a city, and spams F-bombs.
+Yes, she is often an utter bitch to her best friend, laughs with her at the idea of some random dude setting himself on fire, throws a little girl and stomps a cat to death, and spams F-bombs.
 Read the comic and there's more!
 What.
 The.
 Fuck.